As a tall person looking to do red light therapy in the shortest amount of time, which is the better choice?

 They each have 3-year warranties, a 60-day return window, and no restocking fee for returns.

-They each having mounting equipment for the door or ceiling.
+They each have mounting equipment for the door or ceiling.

 The MitoPRO comes with dark glasses.